 Found 4 results

 mcphatty posted a topic in LEGO Star WarsA long, long time ago I started working on a micro scale Millennium Falcon.
 To begin with all I wanted to do was add detail to the Microfighter but I kept tinkering and before I knew it I had a growing collection of micro Star Wars freighters and fighters, and here they are!
 Instructions for all these little builds are on my Rebrickable page.
 Since this all started with that Falcon Microfighter the cockpit piece (a light blueish-grey 2x2 truncated cone) became my yardstick for scale.
 Luckily trans-black 1x1 slope pieces work as fighter cockpits at the same scale so all the ships are, and will continue to be, as close to scale with each other as I can manage, at least based on these pieces and whatever reference images I can gather from Google.
+My latest (September 2020) micro starship is the Ghost from Star Wars Rebels.
+I only watched the show two years ago but fell in love with it straight away, I assumed it would be throwaway entertainment for kids but it quickly developed the characters and story with life and grit, plus the ships and space battles are so well done!
+Anyway, here she is, complete with interior and tiny detatchable Phantom.
 Rather than carrying on doing new posts for each new ship I plan on adding them all here.
 All the instructions are on my Rebrickable page and there will be some photos of the real builds somewhere in this post, plus a few more on Flickr.
 I’m having a lot of fun creating at micro scale, it’s quite fast and satisfying and makes good use of those tiny spare parts you always get with retail sets, so if you like what you see then why not have a go yourself!
 I hope you enjoy these little builds and thanks for stopping by :)

 Hello everyone!
 This is my first submission to showcase one of my first MOCs I ever worked on a few years ago of the HWK-290, The Moldy Crow, from the video game series Dark Forces / Jedi Knight.
 I noticed that another user has recently posted their own MOC, @millenniumf and has done a fantastic job with theirs.
 Some aspects of their creation have me itching to revisit this design and make some modifications.
 You can find their MOC of the Moldy Crow here.
 My model is pulled straight from the design of someone named Suboken, that can be seen here on previous 2015 EuroBricks post.
 More images of his Moldy Crow MOC can be found here on Flickr.
 My version was a little modified on the outside appearance.
 I chose to go with a dark tan instead of dark orange as the pieces were much more accessible in that color.
 I modified the exterior with small panels to make it look quite a bit more rough instead of the smooth exterior of the original design.
 I also made the model a bit more functional by adding a few features.
 I hollowed out the tops for some small storage room.
 Then I installed a slide-out panel from the side that holds several tools / accessories for our heroes.
 And on the opposite side I installed a launcher that pops out.
 None of these things are from the actual ship...
 I just wanted something a bit more unique and detailed and fun.
 I hope you all enjoy my MOC!
 Would love some constructive criticism and suggestions.
 Sorry the images aren't exactly the best - just taken with a mobile phone camera.
 But hopefully this gives you an idea of what I've created.
 I am considering fixing the angled windows on the sides.
 I first was thinking to use stickers but had NO IDEA how to do that.
 One of the worst features of my version is the windows are boxy haha.
 ENJOY!
 My custom Kyle Katarn minifig I purchased from here at Firestar Toys.
 My custom MOC Weegee droid from the video game, Dark Forces II: Jedi Knight.
 Belonged to Kyle's father, Morgan Katarn.